What Does it Take to Be a Musical Instrument Repairer or Tuner?

 |State||Annual Mean Salary|

-What Tools & Technology do Musical Instrument Repairers and Tuners Use?
+What Tools do Musical Instrument Repairers and Tuners Use?

 Below is a list of the types of tools and technologies that Musical Instrument Repairers and Tuners may use on a daily basis:

-What education or degrees do I need to become a Musical Instrument Repairer or Tuner?
+What education is needed to be a Musical Instrument Repairer or Tuner?

-How Long Does it Take to Become a Musical Instrument Repairer or Tuner?
+What work experience do I need to become a Musical Instrument Repairer or Tuner?

 The table below shows some of the most common industries where those employed in this career field work.